aonsager/aonsager.github.io/_posts/2019-03-20-adding-color-to-posts-automatically.md

 - automation
 ---

 This blog has an intentionally simple design, but lately I've been thinking that it needs more color.
 A lot of the posts don't have images and are just text, so large areas of the page are black and white with nothing visually interesting.
 That said, trying to include an image with every post is a pain.
-I would probably spend more time searching stock images than actually writing the posts.
+I would probably spend more time browsing stock images than actually writing the posts.

 [Picular](https://picular.co) was a big inspiration.
 Generating colors from text by searching for images is a great idea, and I decided to automatically get a set of colors based on each post's title.
 Picular doesn't have an API that I could use, so I wrote a quick script that does something similar.
 Unless I've changed things since I published this post, there should now be a row of colors next to each post's title.